 Friends, you may have learned by now that, in addition to checking out unique spaces and places, my husband and I also really enjoy beer.
 So, imagine my delight when I discovered that Cincinnati has a tour about the city’s brewing history that also happens to take place in a super cool location: TUNNELS!
-I’m talking about the Ultimate Queen City Underground Tour offered by American Legacy Tours, and we had a fantastic time on this tour a couple weeks ago.
+I’m talking about the Ultimate Queen City Underground Tour offered by American Legacy Tours, and we had a fantastic time on this tour a couple weeks ago while visiting Cincy on our summer road trip.

 Cincinnati’s Over-The-Rhine Neighborhood